meonkeys/mesos-doc-test/Home.md

 Mesos runs on Linux and Mac OS X, and has previously also been tested on OpenSolaris.
 You will need the following packages to run it:

 * g++ 4.1 or higher
-* SWIG 1.3.40 or higher (If you install swig on OS X via macports, in addition to `port install swig`, you will also need to do `port install swig-java` and `port swig-python`)
+* SWIG 1.3.40 or higher (If you install swig on OS X via macports, in addition to `port install swig`, you will also need to do `port install swig-java` and `port install swig-python`)
 * Python 2.6 (for the Mesos web UI)
 * Java 1.6 or higher (to run Java frameworks including Hadoop and "Spark":http://github.com/mesos/spark)